 Epping Green To Roydon

-As i cross the junction of Tylers Cross, in my mind i see a 10 year old me frantically pedalling past on my pushbike with the goldfish I’ve just bought from the nursery tied in a bag to the handlebars still wondering what my mum will say when she finds out what i just spent my pocket money on.
+As I cross the junction of Tylers Cross, in my mind I see a 10 year old me frantically pedalling past on my pushbike with the goldfish I’ve just bought from the nursery tied in a bag to the handlebars still wondering what my mother will say when she finds out what I just spent my pocket money on.
 I notice the buzzing of insect activity that accompanied me all summer strangely absent apart from the odd bumble bee & a single butterfly as the hedgerows now fall silent around me.
-The sounds of summer replaced with the rich visuals of autumn, fruit bursting forth everywhere i look from the hedges and a hint of autumn colour just starting to reveal itself.
+The sounds of summer replaced with the rich visuals of autumn, fruit bursting forth everywhere I look from the hedges and a hint of autumn colour just starting to reveal itself.

 The view across the Stort Valley from the high ground along the Stort Valley Way is notably different to that of the Lea Valley in that it is so much greener.
 The Stort at this point does not appear nearly as industrialised as the river Lea, apart from the salad growers greenhouses at the bottom of the hills with sunlight glinting from the glass roofs.

 This is very much an autumn walk today & a nostalgic one being so close to the place I grew up and the childhood I have such fond memories of, playing in these fields where nothing mattered and summer lasted forever.
 I almost feel a little sad as I end this beautiful, memorable walk.